What is Recognised Certification?

 NCFE Level 3 (QCF)

-Level 3 Qualifications and Awards recognise the ability to gain, and where relevant apply a range of knowledge, skills and understanding.
+Level 3 Awards and Qualifications recognise the ability to gain, and where relevant apply a range of knowledge, skills and understanding.
 Learning at this level involves obtaining detailed knowledge and skills.
 It is appropriate for people wishing to go to university, people working independently, or in some areas supervising and training others in their field of work.

 NCFE Level 4 Award